appium/appium-uiautomator2-driver/README.md

 simpleBoundsCalculation | boolean | Whether to calculate element bounds as absolute values (`true`) or check if the element is covered by other elements and thus partially hidden (`false`, the default behaviour).
 Setting this setting to `true` helps to improve the performance of XML page source generation, but decreases bounds preciseness.
 Use with care. trackScrollEvents | boolean | Whether to apply scroll events tracking (`true`, the default value), so the server could calculate the value of `contentSize` attribute.
 Having this setting enabled may add delays to all scrolling actions. wakeLockTimeout | long | The timeout in milliseconds of wake lock that UiAutomator2 server acquires by default to prevent the device under test going to sleep while an automated test is running.
 By default the server acquires the lock for 24 hours.
-Setting this value to zero forces the server to release the wake lock. serverPort | int | The port number to start UiAutomator2 server on.
-Do not mix this with the `systemPort`, because this port is being acquired on the remote device under test rather than on the host machine.
-Must be in range 1024..65535. `6790` by default mjpegServerPort | int | The port number on the remote device to start MJPEG screenshots broadcaster on.
+Setting this value to zero forces the server to release the wake lock. serverPort | int | The number of the port on the remote device to start UiAutomator2 server on.
+Do not mix this with `systemPort`, which is acquired on the host machine.
+Must be in range 1024..65535. `6790` by default mjpegServerPort | int | The number of the port on the remote device to start MJPEG screenshots broadcaster on.
 Must be in range 1024..65535. `7810` by default mjpegServerFramerate | int | The maximum count of screenshots per second taken by the MJPEG screenshots broadcaster.
 Must be in range 1..60. `10` by default mjpegScalingFactor | int | The percentage value used to apply downscaling on the screenshots generated by the MJPEG screenshots broadcaster.
 Must be in range 1..100. `50` is by default, which means that screenshots are downscaled to the half of their original size keeping their original proportions. mjpegServerScreenshotQuality | int | The percentage value used to apply lossy JPEG compression on the screenshots generated by the MJPEG screenshots broadcaster.
 Must be in range 1..100. `50` is by default, which means that screenshots are compressed to the half of their original quality.